PairZhu/McdrCmdSuggest/README.en.md

 - ⚡ Native command completion: Registers MCDR commands as native Minecraft commands, allowing silent execution of MCDR commands.
 - 💡 Supports argument suggestion completion (the `suggests` method in MCDR plugins).
 - 🖥️ Pure server-side mod: No client installation required, compatible with vanilla clients.
-- 🛡️ No mixin dependency: Easier to maintain across multiple versions.
+- 🛡️ Does not rely on mixins, making it easier to maintain across multiple versions, with full support for official versions **1.14 ~ 1.21.8**.
 - ⚙️ Fully automatic default configuration: Works out of the box without manual setup.

 ## 📦 Installation